BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 #### Proof of converse statement:

+This proof of converse statement is incredibly clumsy and technical.
+I really wish I knew a better proof than this one, taken from [Resnick textbook](https://minerva.it.manchester.ac.uk/~saralees/book3.pdf), with extra commentaries and clarifications added by me.

 ##### Step 1: re-formulate the problem in terms of tail quantile function $\gamma$

 $F^n(a_n x + b_n) \xrightarrow{n \to \infty} e^{-x^{-\alpha}}$.